orval-labs/orval/docs/src/pages/guides/svelte-query.md

 };
 ```

-Checkout the [orval config](../reference/configuration/full-example) reference to see all available options.
+Navigate to the [Orval config reference](../reference/configuration/full-example) to see all available options.

-The svelte query model will generate an implementation file with one custom hook per path in your OpenAPI Specification.
+The Svelte Query mode will generate an implementation file with one custom hook per path in the OpenAPI Specification.

-Like the following example from this <a href="https://github.com/orval-labs/orval/blob/master/samples/svelte-query/petstore.yaml" target="_blank">swagger</a>:
+For example, <a href="https://github.com/orval-labs/orval/blob/master/samples/svelte-query/petstore.yaml" target="_blank">this Swagger specification</a> will generate the following hooks:

 ```ts
 export const showPetById = (